-- The materials and evidence presented to the U.S. Senate in Trump's 2021 impeachment trial for incitement of insurrection. - The factual findings in Rowan et al. v.
-Marjorie Taylor Greene. - The factual findings in State of New Mexico ex rel.
+- The factual findings in State of New Mexico ex rel.
 White v.
-Couy Griffin. - The televised testimony and other evidence presented to the Select Committee to Investigate the January 6th Attack on the United States Capitol ("January 6 Committee").
+Couy Griffin. - The televised testimony and other evidence presented to the Select Committee to Investigate the January 6th Attack on the United States Capitol ("January 6 Committee"). - The factual findings in Anderson v.
+Griswold.